manasa-arun/python/content/en/Tips/pow-built-in-function-in-python.md

 ---
-title: "pow() function in python"
+title: "python pow() function syntax,usage and examples"
-description: "pow() function syntax,parameters,return value,examples in python"
+description: "The `pow()` function is a one of the built-in functions in python"
 date: "2022-08-06T09:00:05+09:00"
 draft: false
 link: "pow() Built-in functions"